Renter Insurance Guide

 - Should I buy renters insurance?

-Yes, we think renters insurance is a must-have form of financial protection.
-The Insurance Information Institute found that nearly 6 out of 10 renters do not have renters insurance.
-That’s too bad, because it’s one of the cheapest forms of insurance.
-Natural disasters and accidents can happen to anyone, and renters insurance provides an essential level of basic security.
+Yes, we think it is a must-have form of financial protection.
+The Insurance Information Institute found that nearly 6 out of 10 of those who rent do not have coverage at all.
+That’s too bad, because it’s one of the cheapest forms of coverage.
+Natural disasters and accidents can happen to anyone, and this provides an essential level of basic security.

-Landlord-tenant laws vary depending on the city and state where you live, but it’s common for landlords to require their tenants to maintain renters insurance.
-For instance, lease agreements might stipulate that renters obtain insurance as a condition for living in the apartment.
+Landlord-tenant laws vary depending on the city and state where you live, but it’s common for landlords to require their tenants to maintain coverage.
+For instance, lease agreements might stipulate that they obtain it as a condition for living in the apartment.
 Renters insurance provides liability protection for tenants in case visitors get injured while in the apartment.
 This includes the landlord and anyone working on the apartment, like repairmen.
 Getting coverage makes sense for everyone involved.

-- Does my landlord’s insurance policy cover my property?
+- Does my landlord’s policy cover my property?

-No. This is a common myth that prevents lots of renters from buying insurance.
+No. This is a common myth that prevents lots of tenants from buying the product.
 Most landlords only insure their buildings, not your personal property.

-- Can I share renters insurance with my roommate?
+- Can I share it with my roommate?

-No. Renters insurance only protects the possessions of the policy owner.
-Roommates and significant others simply aren’t protected and will need their own separate policies.
+No. It only protects the possessions of the policy owner.
+Roommates and significant others simply aren’t protected and will need their own separate products.
 One important caveat to keep in mind is that spouses share property in common, meaning they only need one policy for full protection.

-- Will renters insurance cover things like my phone or computer?
+- Will it cover things like my phone or computer?

 Yes, if they are damaged or destroyed by a covered risk, like a fire or burglary.
 Check your policy for specific information on what’s covered.